 From the Complete the Wizard page, review the summary of the selected options.
 Click Back to change an option.
 Click Finish to create the database.
 During the transfer, the Performing operation page monitors status information about the execution of the Copy Database Wizard.

-If the compatibility level of a user database was 90 or 100 before upgrade, it remains the same after upgrade.
-If the compatibility level was 80 or less before upgrade, in the upgraded database, the compatibility level is set to 90, which is the lowest supported compatibility level in SQL Server 2012.
+If the compatibility level of a user database was 100 or higher before upgrade, it remains the same after upgrade.
+If the compatibility level was 90 in the upgraded database, the compatibility level is set to 100, which is the lowest supported compatibility level in SQL Server 2016.
 For more information, see ALTER DATABASE Compatibility Level (Transact-SQL).